Because being ready to help others is loving.

-After the 2004 Asian Tsunami FEBC developed Disaster Response Radio, also known as First Response Radio.
+After the 2004 Asian Tsunami FEBC developed First Response Radio.
 This ministry was established to provide urgent communication aid immediately following a disaster.
-The key is getting crucial information to stricken people.
+The key is getting crucial information to stricken people as soon as possible.

 Disaster Response Radio saves lives today by:

 - Broadcasting critical information about water, food, shelter and health for as long as necessary.
 This information is on-air within 3 days, and helps confused and desperate people to make it through.

 - Stockpiling emergency radios in strategic locations, and distributing on arrival in disaster zones.

 - Training national teams in advance of potential disasters

 - Deploying teams into affected areas within 72 hours of a disaster

 - Developing & maintaining portable studios & broadcast facilities (like the studio-in-a-suitcase pictured).